 As ARC8 is the Official Dialogue Partner of the ASEM Education Ministers’ Meeting (ASEMME), members of the ARC8 Expert Group will be invited to engage in policy dialogue with ASEM policy makers based on their findings and recommendations of the Outlook Report 2030 and the outputs of the capacity building workshops.
-As part of the policy dialogue process, members of the ARC8 Expert Group could be invited to contribute to the following meetings: ASEM Education Senior Officials First Meeting (SOM1), 2021, Germany; 8th ASEM Education Ministers’ Meeting (ASEMME8), 2021, Thailand; Events related to regional policy forums, like the Bologna Policy Forum of the European Higher Education Ministers’ Meeting, the Southeast Asian Higher Education Senior Officials Meeting, the World Access to Higher Education Day, etc.
+As part of the policy dialogue process, members of the ARC8 Expert Group presented their findings and recommendations at the ASEM Education Senior Officials First Meeting (SOM1) on 15 September 2021.
+Further policy dialogues could include synergies with: the 8th ASEM Education Ministers’ Meeting (ASEMME8), 2021, Thailand; Events related to regional policy forums, like the Bologna Policy Forum of the European Higher Education Ministers’ Meeting, the Southeast Asian Higher Education Senior Officials Meeting, the World Access to Higher Education Day, etc.

 OUTLOOK REPORT 2030: INCLUSION AND DIVERSITY IN HIGHER EDUCATION IN ASIA AND EUROPE